- Activity Level: moderate

-Rottweiler Mix Breed Profile
+Rottweiler Mix Dog Breed Information

 A Rottweiler Mix is a cross between a Rottweiler and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from their parents, it’s important to ask about the other parent breed in the mix.
 Should a Rottweiler Mix take after their Rottweiler parent, they will be a larger and strong dog breed that has a sweet, lovable personality and a protective instinct.

 Rotties tend to be calm and aloof.
 They also love their families and are lovable, playful, and affectionate with them.
 As long as they have been properly socialized, a Rottweiler will still be alert and protective of their families, but they will also be open and friendly to new people, especially once they have been introduced.

 The other parent breed will introduce some traits that could affect this in a Rottweiler Mix, so you want to make sure you ask about them.
 You can also meet the mother dog in-person to see what her temperament is like and the manners she is modeling for her puppies.
 Although the breeder should have started training and socialization, it is up to you to continue training and socializing a puppy once you get them home.

 Rottweilers are moderately adaptable dogs that are better suited to homes with fenced yards.
 They are more sensitive to heat and do not tolerate extreme temperatures very well.
 They also do not like to be left alone for long periods of time.

 The other parent breed could introduce the potential for a Rottweiler Mix to be more or less adaptable.
 Plus, they’ll have their own quirks, so you do want to ask about the other parent breed in the cross.

 Although mixed-breed dogs can sometimes be healthier than purebred dogs, it’s not a guarantee.
 They could inherit none of the conditions common to their parent breeds, or they could inherit all of them or any combination of them.